 Database Troubleshooting

 Ensure you use the correct RAILS_ENV when deploying!
-Run docker-compose run website rake db:migrate RAILS_ENV=test
+Run docker-compose run website rake db:migrate RAILS_ENV=test to fix the failed database migrations.

 Essentially the problem is the rails app attempts to use the development environment and fails to connect to the mysql server.